Latata

-"Latata" (stylized as "LATATA") is the debut single recorded by South Korean girl group (G)I-dle as the lead single from their debut Korean extended play (EP) I Am.
+"Latata" (stylized in all caps) is the debut single recorded by South Korean girl group (G)I-dle as the lead single from their debut Korean extended play (EP) I Am.
 It was released on May 2, 2018, by Cube Entertainment and distributed by Kakao M. It was written by member Soyeon, who also produced the song alongside Big Sancho.
 A music video for the song was also released on the same day.
 Promotions for the song resulted in (G)I-dle's first music show win on SBS MTV's The Show on May 22, 2018.
 The song also resulted in a second win on Mnet's M Countdown.